Citizen Science for Understanding Berries in a Changing North

 Welcome to Winterberry!

-Winterberry is a new citizen science project where University of Alaska Fairbanks scientists and community volunteers investigate how shifting seasons could affect when berries are available to animals and people.
+Winterberry is a citizen science project where University of Alaska Fairbanks scientists and community volunteers investigate how shifting seasons could affect when berries are available to animals and people.

 In the far North, springs are coming earlier, summers are warmer, and fall is arriving later.
 Shifting seasons may have an effect on when berries are available to people, birds, and small mammals that eat them.
 Many of Alaska's berry-producing plants hold on to their fruits into the winter and even spring, and these berries are very important to animals such as voles, foxes, and grouse.